unRARed/cheat-sheet/README.md

 ### Options

 - `./cheat.rb --fresh` force a fresh scraping of the data.
+- `./cheat.rb --fresh --fullppr` force a fresh scraping of the data using full PPR rankings.
 - `./cheat.rb --idp` ensure IDP players are included in the scraping step.
 - `./cheat.rb --concerns` include a list of players with